-Washington -- Catching Wall Street and analysts by surprise, U.S. retail sales unexpectedly surged ahead by 1.0% in November, the biggest one-month gain since July, when sales rose by 1.4%.
+Washington — Catching Wall Street and analysts by surprise, U.S. retail sales unexpectedly surged by 1.0% in November, the biggest one-month gain since July, when sales rose by 1.4%.

-The boost came as a surprise to analysts who had been expecting sales to edge up just 0.2%, according to those polled by Briefing.com.
-Some analysts remained unconvinced -- and expect the numbers may be revised downward next month, noting that the U.S. Commerce Department in November revised the methodology it uses to calculate sales.
+It was good news for American retailers keeping their fingers crossed about Christmas sales.
+But it came as a surprise to analysts, who had been expecting sales to edge up just 0.2%, according to those polled by Briefing.com.
+Some analysts remained unconvinced — and expect the numbers may be revised downward next month, noting that the U.S. Commerce Department in November changed the methodology it uses to calculate sales.

 Illustrating the seismic shift in consumer shopping patterns in the era of the internet, non-store retailers drove their sales higher by 1.3%, but sales were flat at department stores.

 Retail Sales in November

 |Bldg. mat./garden supplies||1.8|

 |Health & personal care||0.9|